guyu168/guyu168.github.io/source/index.md

 I am a student major in Mathematics and Applied Mathematics <span style="color:blue" title="Year 2023">now</span>

-with interests in partial differential equations, mainly about Hamilton-Jacobi equations.
+with interests in partial differential equations and stochastic analysis, mainly in Hamilton-Jacobi equations and viscosity solutions.

 ### Personal Information